Diebeck/Cool-Programs-for-CC-Tweaked/README.md

 # Cool-Programs-for-CC-Tweaked
 A collection of cool programs for the Minecraft mod CC: Tweaked

+Most of these are my creation, only a few are made by other people, given credit and catalogued.

 Each file is a program, and should be installed using the guide below.
 (Some files may need to be installed with different names)

 ### Mirror
+Credit:

 Mirrors the screen to an attached monitor.
 ```
 wget https://raw.githubusercontent.com/Diebeck/Cool-Programs-for-CC-Tweaked/refs/heads/main/mirror.lua